mvolkmann/blog/src/web-dev-tips.md

 Relative units include:

-- `ch` for width of "0" in current font
+- `ch` for the width of "0" in current font
-- `em` for parent font size
+- `em` for the parent font size
-- `ex` for height of "x" in current font
+- `ex` for the height of "x" in current font
-- `lh` for line height of current element
+- `lh` for the line height of current element
-- `rem` for root element font size
+- `rem` for the root element (`html`) font size
-- `vh` for 1% of viewport height
+- `vh` for 1% of the viewport height
-- `vmin` for 1% of smallest viewport dimension
+- `vmin` for 1% of the smallest viewport dimension
-- `vmax` for 1% of largest viewport dimension
+- `vmax` for 1% of the largest viewport dimension
-- `vw` for 1% of viewport width
+- `vw` for 1% of the viewport width

 Of these the mostly commonly used are `rem`, `vh`, and `vw`.